Nov 16, 2018 • Internship, RustEditsPermalink

 Now the location cannot be frozen any more: If the fresh tag is Uniq, we just unfroze; if the fresh tag is Shr and the location was already frozen, then the redundancy check (step 3) would have kicked in.

-5. Check if the new tag is Shr(Some(t)) and the location is inside an UnsafeCell.
+5. Check if the new tag is Shr(Some(t)) and the location is not inside an UnsafeCell.

 • Otherwise, push a new item onto the stack: Shr if the tag is a Shr(_), Uniq(id) if the tag is Uniq(id).